-Updated APRIL 2018: Please Note we are not expecting our next litter until late 2018.
+Updated OCTOBER 2018: Please Note we are not expecting our next litter until mid 2019.
 Please don't enquire with us unless you really want one of our puppies and are prepared to wait.

 There are litters planned throughout the country in 2018.
 Check DOGZONLINE for a list of breeders.
 NSW has produced 185 Finnish Lapphund puppies in the last two years (2016 - 2017) and are producing more puppies than any other state or territory in Australia.
 You really shouldn't have any trouble picking up a puppy quickly if you don't mind where your puppy comes from

-If you are interested in having a puppy from us in the future, please have a read of our About pages, especially Finnish Lapphunds, Health and this page and then get in touch using the Enquiry Form at the top of the page, to be added to the waiting list.
+If you are interested in having a puppy from us in the future, please have a read of our About pages, especially Finnish Lapphunds, Health and this page and then get in touch using the Enquiry Form, to be added to the waiting list.

 Caleebra Puppies do not leave home until after 8 weeks of age.

 Prospective parents are health checked including hips, elbows and eyes tested and cleared, prior to a mating.
 Health test results for our dogs can be seen on their pages and we are always happy to show original documents and records to prospective Caleebra puppy owners.

 Puppies will be DNA Profiled.
 We do this to verify parentage, and therefore pedigree.
 Our puppies will be registered to parents confirmed by DNA.
 This is our assurance to both our breeding program and to owners of our Puppies.